awsdocs/amazon-workmail-administration-guide/doc_source/remove_group.md

 1. In the list of groups, select the group to disable, and then choose **Disable group**\.

 1. In the **Disable group\(s\)** dialog box, choose **Disable**\.

+**Note**
+To permanently delete a group, use the `DeleteGroup` API action for Amazon WorkMail\.
+For more information, see [DeleteGroup](https://docs.aws.amazon.com/workmail/latest/APIReference/API_DeleteGroup.html) in the *Amazon WorkMail API Reference*\.